yesiamrocks/Triggle/README.md

 - `data-triggle-reset="true"` – Optional.
 If set to `"true"`, the animation class is removed after it finishes, allowing it to trigger again.
 - `data-triggle-once="true"` – Use `data-triggle-once="true"` to ensure an animation only runs a **single time**, even if the triggering event happens again.

+You can combine multiple triggers using a comma: `data-triggle="mouseenter,click,keydown"`

 > Make sure the **[{css}animation](https://github.com/yesiamrocks/cssanimation)** styles are included in your project for the animation to work properly.

+## Integration Tips

+- Core class `.cssanimation` is required (from [{css}animation](https://github.com/yesiamrocks/cssanimation)).
+- Use `data-triggle-*` attributes only on the intended element — avoid duplication on deeply nested structures to prevent conflicts.

 ## Supported Triggers